WHAT IS RASP SECURITY?

-Coined by Gartner in 2012, Runtime Application Self-Protection RASP is an emerging security technology that lets organizations stop hackers’ attempts to compromise enterprise applications and data.
-Built into an application or application runtime environment, RASP technology is capable of controlling application execution, detecting vulnerabilities, and preventing real-time attacks.
+Coined by Gartner in 2012, Runtime Application Self-Protection, RASP, is an emerging security technology that lets organizations stop hackers’ attempts to compromise enterprise applications and data.
+Built into an application or application runtime environment, runtime application self protection technology is capable of controlling application execution, detecting vulnerabilities, and preventing real-time attacks.
 A RASP solution incorporates security into the running application wherever it resides on a server.
 Being server-based, RASP security is able to detect, block, and mitigate attacks immediately, protecting applications as they run in real time by analyzing both application behavior and context.
 By using the app to continuously monitor its own behavior, RASP has the ability to protect an application from data theft, malicious inputs and behavior – without human intervention.

 Why RASP Security Is Important